If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Heat in the Brooder

-Providing a heat source is absolutely necessary because the fluffy down on baby chicks are insufficient to keep them warm.
+Providing a heat source is absolutely necessary because the fluffy down on baby chicks is insufficient to keep them warm.
 They will need a heat source until they are fully feathered and able to maintain their own body temperature.

 Chicks have different heat requirements as they grow.
 They need their space to be 95 degrees at the beginning, then reduced by 5 degrees every week.
 This process continues until room temperature is reached, or the chicks are fully feathered; whichever one comes first!

-- Happy chicks will be evenly spaced out and happily cheeping or sleeping comfortably.
+• Happy chicks will be evenly spaced out and happily cheeping or sleeping comfortably.

-- Cold chicks will be huddled together under the heat source and chirping loudly.
+• Cold chicks will be huddled together under the heat source and chirping loudly.
 If they are cold enough, they will pile on top of each other, smothering the ones on the bottom.

-- Hot chicks will move away from the heat source and pant.
+• Hot chicks will move away from the heat source and pant.
 If temperatures reach 117 degrees, it can be lethal.

 Heat Lamp

 To adjust the temperature as the chicks get older, simply raise the bulb further away from the brooder.
 A general rule is to start with the lamp 18” above the chicks and raise it by 3” every week.
-However, always watch your chicks behavior and use that as a guide.
+However, always watch your chicks’ behavior and use that as a guide.

-The Homesteading RD's Product Picks | |
+The Homesteading RD's Product Picks

 Easily hangs with built-in integrated hook hanger or positions flat.
-Accepts up to 250-watt bulb with porcelain socket. | |
+Accepts up to 250-watt bulb with porcelain socket.

-Color: Red. |
+Color: Red.

-Brooding Heat Plate
+Brooder Heat Plate

-The Homesteading RD's Product Picks | |
+The Homesteading RD's Product Picks

 This 12" x 12" model enables 1-25 chicks to snuggle under a warm surface without burning themselves.
 Easily adjustable legs to allow it to ‘grow’ alongside your chicks.
-It uses a low power 20W consumption which is a whopping 92% lower than a typical 250W heat lamp! | |
+It uses a low power 20W consumption which is a whopping 92% lower than a typical 250W heat lamp!

 This heating plate cover is optional, but keeps your brooder plate clean!
 As your chicks get older, they'll love jumping on top (and pooping on) your heating plate.
-Easily removable for washing. |
+Easily removable for washing.

 Light in the Brooder